-Whether you’re looking for iPhone screen time, or android screen time, here are a few statistics on screen time to answer your questions.
+Whether you’re looking for iPhone screen time or android screen time, here are a few statistics on screen time to answer your questions.

-2. As per eMarketer, the average US adult spends 3 hours and 43 minutes on mobile devices.
+2. As per eMarketer, the average US adult spends 3 hours and 43 minutes on their mobile devices.